2026 Tour dates

 Adrian Preater

 He has since written, adapted and directed all of Hotbuckle's shows to date as well as performing in them.
 Adrian trained at Bretton Hall and the Central School of Speech and Drama before appearing in such films as 'Gosford Park', 'Love Actually', Branagh's 'Magic Flute' and 'Enigma'.
+Recently an appearance as the Chief Constable of South Birmingham in the new upcoming 'Peaky Blinders' series is one to watch out for.

 Adrian has worked with many and varied theatre companies including Major Road, Oddsocks, London Bubble, Boxclever and Richmond's Orange Tree.